 Some of those trades could be improved by the Packers including another lower round pick, and some teams may be willing to overpay a little to get the last of the high value Quarterbacks.
 Of course, there will be other teams looking to trade up to the get the non-Quarterback they are targeting too.

 Ted Thompson was very aggressive in acquiring more pick earlier in his career, but has been more likely to keep his own picks in recent years.
 However, with the historic depth at defensive line, and they multiple areas the Packers need to fill on their roster, this year could be a great year to live up to the nickname “Trader Ted”.Andrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig